prior-knowledge/bayestime/01/week_01.md

 Now that we're sufficiently philosophically motivated, let's get down to brass tacks.

 ## Frequentist World
+Let's start with the frequentist view of the world.
+Frequentists suppose that the probability of flipping a coin is fixed by God.
+We observe noisy data that is the result of one of an infinite number of repeated experiments.
+Events in this infinite series of experiments occur with probabilities which represent the long-run frequencies of those events occurring in an infinite series of experimental repetitions.
 * Frequentists assume the data is random and results from sampling from a fixed and defined population.
+* To a frequentist noise that obscures the real population process is attributable to sampling variation.

+Example: We flip a coin 10 times, and it lands heads 7 times.
+To a frequentist this is because the universe dealt us an odd sample.

+**Frequentist view the parameters of the probability model as being fixed and the known parts of the system--the data--as varying.**

+## Bayesian World
+Wash your hands, take a walk, get a sip of coffee, clear your mind.
+In a Bayesian world fictitious repetitions do not exist.
+Probabilities here are abstractions which we use to express our uncertainty.
+Probability is a scale from 0--where we are certain an event will not occur--to 1--where we are certain that it will.
+In this world we witness the data, and we never perfectly know the value of an unknown parameter.
+We have epistemic uncertainty.
+* _Philosophical aside_ Is the parameter truly fixed, but our beliefs are uncertain?
+Or is there no definitive true probability of an event occurring, because the world is ever changing, and the system incessantly evolves?
+Take your pick.
+Either way the math is the same.

+## Compare and Contrast
+* Frequentists assume data is random and originates from a series of infinite repetitions.
+Bayesians assume that we are witnesses to the data, which is fixed.
+* Frequentists view parameters as fixed features of the universe that represent a long-run average.
+Bayesian conceive of probabilities as an expression of subjective beliefs that can be updated in light of new data.

+These differing perspectives set the two on diverging methods for inference.
 * Frequentists use inverse probability as evidence for a given hypothesis and compute the probability of obtaining a sample as extreme as or more than the one actually obtained assuming a hypothesis is true.

-## Bayesian World
-* Bayesians assume that we are witnesses to the data, which is fixed, and probabilities are an expression of subjective beliefs that can be updated in light of new data.
-* For Bayesians parameters are seen as varying or our knowledge about them is imperfect, while frequentists assume parameters are constant and represent a long run average.
 * Bayes' formula circumvents the problem of generating fictious samples by inverting the Frequentist probability to obtain the probability of the hypothesis given the data we obtained.

+Put differently:
+* Frequentist inference conditions on a null hypothesis to assess the plausibility of the data one observes, with another step of reasoning required to either reflect of fail to reject the null hypothesis.
+* Bayesian inference involves conditioning on the data at hand to produce posterior probability statements about parameters and hypotheses.

 ## Probability Distributions are central to Bayesian inference
 In Bayesian models we quantify uncertainty with probability distributions.
 We input probability distributions to Bayes' rule and the output we receive is a probability distribution, so we need to be comfortable with these objects.